 hold a certificate of competency as Chief Engineer Officer for sea-going ships of 3000 kW propulsion power or more (Marine Engineer Officer Class I); and

 have completed an approved education, training, examination and assessment programme.
+DISSERTATION

 Every candidate who meets requirements of this rule shall be issued with an extra First Class Engineer certificate of competency.
 This shall be issued in addition to the certificate of competency as Chief Engineer Officer on ships of 3000 kW propulsion power or more (Marine Engineer Officer Class I) as per regulation III/2 of the STCW Convention and section A-III/2 of the STCW Code held by the candidate, and rule 37 of these rules.